 8-3-11-2 Accommodation

 The relevant award or agreement should be consulted before referring to this Manual, as the former take precedence.
+Refer to the relevant award or agreement for current rates of payment for allowances.

 Tax invoices or receipts are required.